Enfield Town L.F.C.

 They play their home games at Enfield Town's Queen Elizabeth II Stadium.

 In 2016 they reached the final of the Premier League Plate under the management of Greek Cypriot footballer Kyri Neocleous., their first ever national cup final.
+They participated in The Women’s National League, Division 1 South East until 2022.

+Enfield Town Ladies FC offer a pathway for young girls in the community, boasting a number of teams from Under 8’s to First Team.

 Youth teams

-Enfield Town Ladies have a youth section with teams for girls from under-10 to under-16 levels.
+Enfield Town Ladies have a youth section with teams for girls from under-8 to under-16 levels with a pathway to the First Team.